The Impact on Sperm Quality of Lifestyle Choices and Social Toxins

 -Radiation exposure increases significantly when cell phone signals are weak

 With the currently available data, I feel that the key issue with cell phones is proximity to the scrotum while in use.
 Men are not going to stop using cell phones in today’s society so ways need to be found to try and minimize the degree of risk.
-It is known that the amount of radiation absorbed by the body decreases dramatically with even small increases in the distance of the cell phone from the body.
+It is known that the amount of radiation absorbed decreases dramatically with even small increases in the distance of the cell phone from the body.
 A cell phone that is turned off is fine to keep in your front pants pocket.
 However, if the cell phone is turned on, then the further away it is from the scrotum, the better.
-The worst scenario is having a turned on cell phone in your front pants pocket (and it is even worse to be talking on a Bluetooth headset at the same time).
+The least favorable scenario is having a turned on cell phone in your front pants pocket (and it is even worse to be talking on a Bluetooth headset at the same time).
 Better is to have the cell phone clipped to a belt or in the back pocket.
 Even better would be storing it in a lower pants pocket (like in cargo pants).
 The best scenario is to keep the cell phone in a coat pocket, shirt pocket, or bag/briefcase while carrying it around.

 Caffeine Intake- Does it impact male fertility?